CandyCoded/Forms/README.md

 ## Usage

-First create a class with the same fields as the form.
+First create a class with the same field names (and data types) as the form.

 ```csharp
 public class Profile